 top of page

 It’s all about relationships.
-I have always believed that in business, building relationships means everything and the floral industry is no different.
+I have always believed that in business, building relationships means everything and the floristry industry is no different.

-To be a successful freelance florist, you not only require the following skills:
+To be a successful freelance florist, you will certainly need the following skills:

 • Experience in floristry